6 Things They Don’t Tell You About Royal Ascot

 1. Horses Suffer and Die at Ascot

-Over the past decade, 25 horses have lost their lives on or off of the track at Ascot racecourse.
+Over the past decade, 28 horses have died in jumps and flat races at Ascot.
 Some of the causes of death have included fractured pasterns, fetlocks, cannon bones, pelvises, and legs.
 Pushed to the breaking point, others have collapsed and died during or after the race.
 Instead of acknowledging the immense suffering that horses are forced to endure at Ascot, race managers view fatalities as “side effects” of training and competition.

 2. Horses Are Often Abused by Jockeys